 Begin with performance fundamentals like implementing background processing, database indexing, and caching strategies.
 As your needs increase, expand your infrastructure horizontally and build automation systems.

-To keep things running smoothly and scale your application effectively, it’s best to hire a skilled Ruby on Rails development team that understands how the Rails codebase behaves, knows what pitfalls to expect, and can address them in a timely manner.
+It’s best to hire a skilled Ruby on Rails development team that understands how the Rails codebase behaves, knows what pitfalls to expect, and can address them in a timely manner.

 In 12 years of working with Ruby on Rails projects, our RoR developers have seen many scaling efforts fail, often due to avoidable, common mistakes made by previous teams.